 Several governments besides China have subsequently signaled their intention to go to the Moon to mine helium-3 as a fuel supply.
 Helium-3 many scientists believe will interact with the containing electromagnetic field, resulting in the direct net electricity generation.
 Potential conversion efficiencies of 70% may be possible, as there is no need to convert proton energy to heat in order to drive a turbine-powered electrical generator it could become a safer and economical source of fuel.

 Two fully-loaded Space Shuttle cargo bay’s worth – about 40 tons worth – could power the United States for a year at the current rate of energy consumption valued at up to £50,000 an ounce – compared with a gold price of £765 – it has the potential to solve the world’s energy problems.
 Since helium-3 it has been estimated, has a potential economic value of $3 billion (£1.78 billion) a ton, it is clearly an economically viable source of future energy to consider.
-If America does not, at least in a serious manner move forward in its thinking about more scientific energy sources such as the mining and use of helium-3 and perhaps cold fusion our nation in the future may find itself having to lower standard of living within its borders and even perhaps becoming a third world power.
+If America does not, at least in a serious manner move forward in its thinking about more scientific energy sources such as the mining and use of helium-3 and perhaps cold fusion our nation in the future may find itself having to lower it’s standard of living within its borders and even perhaps becoming a third world power.